You’ve read a few posts and articles from people on the One Meal a Day diet (OMAD) who say they’ve lost weight by eating once a day.

 Plenty of people have lost weight by fasting all day and eating one big meal at night, and there’s no good reason why you can’t do the same.

-However, eating once a day isn’t for everyone, and it’s certainly not for me.
-Simply reducing the size of your feeding window offers many of the same benefits of eating once a day, but without some of the downsides.
+However, the OMAD diet isn’t for everyone, and it’s certainly not for me.
+Simply reducing the size of your feeding window offers many of the same benefits of eating one meal a day, but without some of the downsides.

 If you want less flab and more muscle when you look down at your abs (or where they should be), check out The Flat Belly Cheat Sheet.